SeaJay39673/MooseHelpers/README.md

 # Description:

-This repository is for managing helper functions for MOOSE.
+This repository is for managing helper functions for MOOSE in a Linux environment.

 This repo is intended for personal use.

+# DISCLAIMER
+    Running setup and uninstall scripts will require sudo privileges.
+    These scripts will create/remove scripts from your /bin directory and paths from your ~/bashrc file.
+    Use at your own discretion.
 # Setup:
     To setup and make the helpers available to you, clone this repository and run:
 ```Bash